ThePython10110/ExchangeClone/README.md

 * Changes:
     * I'm started a free AI tool called Codeium (no relation to VSCodium), which seems to work well.
 This obviously isn't a change to the mod, but it makes it easier to do certain things.
     * Several improvements to tools:
-        * The pickaxe vein mining ability is now more efficient, only checking each position once.
+        * The pickaxe vein mining ability only checks each position once.
         * Tools do not mine slower in 3x1/3x3 modes (to match ProjectE)
         * Tools do not have a separate 3x1/3x3 item.
         * Charge level is now shown by the wear/durability bar